 • Unpleasant sensations in the throat and chest area.

-• Possible tearing, cramps in the eyes.
+• Possible occurrence of tearing, pain in the eyes.

 • Feeling of nausea, unpleasant manifestations in the chest.